pdser/pdser.github.io/_posts/2025-01-06-Understanding Transformer A Practical Guide for Developers.md

 > Rather than processing sequentially, the Transformer looks at the *entire input at once*, and figures out which parts are relevant through a mechanism called **self-attention**.

+This lets it model relationships between words regardless of how far apart they are in the sentence.

 ---

 ## 🔍 How the Transformer Works (Simplified) {#how-the-transformer-works-simplified}